iisys-sns/vad/README.md

 * [ ] Fix double configuration due to `wpa_supplicant`
 * [ ] Always pick the device with the most number of ports as exit where the city code matches
 * [ ] Add `--exit-device` to up command (useful if specific ports are mapped to this device)
-* [ ] Terminology is a bit confusing at the moment, e.g. we use "device" for linux interfaces and Mullvad devices.
 * [ ] Add commands to easily manage port forwarding (`iptables -t nat`): request and forward to local port (automatically add port to exit server if possible).
   ```sh
   $ vad port 22      # map one port from the exit server to the local port 22